Explore four other exceptional graduates who forged different paths and overcame obstacles to reach their goals.

 His life ever since has been much more stable and storied.
 While in Greeley, he has written and directed three short films and one feature film in just two years.

-“I said, ‘OK, let’s try this again.
-I have the resources here at UNC, and I have the talent around me in the College of Performing and Visual Arts, and I realized, ‘whoa, I can actually do this,’” Hale said.
+“I said, ‘OK, let’s try this again.’
+I knew I had the resources here at UNC, and I had the talent around me in the College of Performing and Visual Arts, and I realized, ‘Whoa, I can actually do this,’” Hale said.

 His first feature-length film is PipeDreem – a story about an ambitious young woman with her sights set on making it on Broadway.
-The film took seven months to make, and Hale didn’t have to go far to understand how passionate and determined people who have this goal can be.
+The film took seven months to make, and Hale didn’t have to go far to find inspiration from real people who have this passion.
+At UNC, He’s learning alongside many students who want to make theater their career, so he’s learned a lot from working alongside his classmates.

 “Last semester I was in a directing class where I learned how to communicate with actors on set, and how to explain how you want them to tell the story,” Hale said.
 “That’s the connection between theater and film, communication with the actors is key.”